Joy Harjo: Early life and education

 Harjo was born on May 9, 1951, in Tulsa, Oklahoma.
 Her father, Allen W. Foster, was an enrolled citizen of the Muscogee Nation.
 Her mother was Wynema Baker Foster of Arkansas, who was of Irish, French, and Cherokee Nation descent.
 Harjo has stated that her mother and her maternal grandmother were not enrolled.
 Harjo is an enrolled citizen of the Muscogee Nation.

-Harjo's work is heavily inspired by the creativity of her mother, aunts, and grandmother, as well as her culture.
+Harjo's interest in the arts began fairly early.
+Her work is heavily inspired by the creativity of her mother, aunts, and grandmother, as well as her culture.
 Her first poem was written when she was in eighth grade.

-At the age of 16, Harjo attended the Institute of American Indian Arts, which at the time was a BIA boarding school, in Santa Fe, New Mexico, for high school.
+At the age of 16, Harjo attended the Institute of American Indian Arts, which at the time was a Bureau of Indian Affairs boarding school, in Santa Fe, New Mexico.
 Harjo loved painting and found that it gave her a way to express herself.
 Harjo was inspired by her great-aunt, Lois Harjo Ball, who was a painter.

 Harjo enrolled as a pre-med student the University of New Mexico.
 She changed her major to art after her first year.
 During her last year, she switched to creative writing, as she was inspired by different Native American writers including Simon J. Ortiz and Leslie Marmon Silko.
 Her first book of poems, called The Last Song, was published in 1975.
 Harjo earned her Master of Fine Arts degree in creative writing from the University of Iowa in 1978.
 She also took filmmaking classes at the Anthropology Film Center in Santa Fe, New Mexico.